Volunteer Award Winners

 Hima Tummalapalli volunteers at the Carrollton Public Library.
 She helps with a variety of different tasks at the Library, such as assisting with crafts, die-cutting, cleaning toys, marking books, stamping, and basically anything else the librarians need done.
 Tummalapalli is also a program volunteer for various events, big and small.
 No matter the task laid in front of her, she does it with enthusiasm and grace.

 Stephen Adcox is a member of Boy Scout Troop 876.
 He completed his Eagle Scout Service Project by organizing and building an outdoor classroom pavilion at Rosemeade Elementary School.
 He achieved this by working with CFBISD administrators, coordinating multiple workdays, and raising funds for the project.
 He also puts out American flags for the Farmers Branch Rotary Club on holidays.

 Jimmy Porter Award Winner

-“Youth sport volunteers play a vital role through their selfless contributions,” said Parks Manager Kim Bybee, Carrollton Parks & Recreation Department.
-“The values they instill as mentors help kids become leaders for generations to come.”
+“Youth sports volunteers play a vital role in mentoring children in the community,” Parks Manager Kim Bybee said.
+“The values they instill through their selfless contributions of time and talent help kids become leaders for generations to come.”

 For more information on how you can get involved with the City’s volunteer needs, visit cityofcarrollton.com/volunteer.